jameshcoppens/rundeck-gcp-nodes-plugin/README.md

 ## Notes

-By default, your conection string (denoted by the `User @ Host` column in your project nodes page) is `rundeck@hostname`, but if you want it to show IP instead you can set the `hostname.selector` attribute to `networkInterfaces` or `accessConfigs` for internal and external(NAT) IPs respectively
+By default, your connection string (denoted by the `User @ Host` column in your project nodes page) is `rundeck@hostname`, but if you want it to show IP instead you can set the `hostname.selector` attribute to `networkInterfaces` or `accessConfigs` for internal and external(NAT) IPs respectively

 ### Bugs/TODOs:

 My intention was for the labels (see "Requirements" above) to be optional with a default value provided, however that part doesn't seem to be working and if you don't have said labels, you will have no tags :( I'll look to fix that soon.

-`Only Running Instances` in the resouce config doesn't work, it will always report the nodes regardless of state.
+`Only Running Instances` in the resource config doesn't work, it will always report the nodes regardless of state.

 When Rundeck 3.1 gets released sometime down the road, that's when I'll switch development/bugfixes of this plugin to Rundeck 3.x only while just retaining the older version in the releases section...or I might split them into separate branches instead...haven't decided yet.